 - 1. Disconnect the cargo net in the trunk. - 2.
-Pull back the trunk trim. - Remove the three wing nut bolts which fasten the taillamp lens to the vehicle. - 4.
-Carefully remove the taillamp lens from the body and avoid scratching the paint or dropping it. - 5.
-Turn the bulb socket 1/6 of a turn counterclockwise and pull out the bulb assembly. - To remove a bulb, gently pull the bulb out from the socket.
-Put in a new bulb. - 7.
-Reverse Steps 3 through 5 to reassemble the taillamp.
+Pull back the trunk trim.

+3. Remove the four wing nut bolts which fasten the taillamp lens to the vehicle.

+- 4. Carefully remove the taillamps lens from the body and avoid scratching the paint or dropping it. - 5.
+Press the five tabs to release the plate from the lamp. - 6.
+Gently pull the bulb out from the socket. - 7.
+Install a new bulb. - 8.
+Reverse Steps 3 through 6 to reinstall the taillamp.